stevelaskaridis/castor-tape-encryption-control/docs/interface_specification.md

 defined by [Vladimír Bahyl](Vladimir.Bahyl@cern.ch) and [Eric Cano](Eric.Cano@cern.ch)

-## Input - Script arguments inteface
+## Input - Script arguments interface

 The command line arguments of the script should be the following: